Skip to Content

 Oracle Park baseball stadium in SF

-Watching sports teams in the US isn’t cheap (trust us, we know as Buffalo Bills fans!) but they are a bucket list experience you have to try at least once.
+San Francisco is home to a major sports team in each of the NFL, MLB and NBA.
+Watching sports teams in the US isn’t cheap (trust us, we know as Buffalo Bills fans!) but it’s a bucket list experience you have to try at least once.

-Here are the major teams you can consider watching on your visit to SF:
+Here are the teams you can watch:

 • NFL – San Francisco 49ers